mwibrow/PiNT/README.md

 ## Using PiNT

+*PiNT* displays pictures and records a partipant's spoken 'name' for the picture

-Use the settings to set the source folder for the pictures and the destination folder for the recordings on the Settings.
+Use the settings to set the source folder for the pictures and the destibatio folder for the recordings.
+The pictures should be square and of a reasonably high resolution, (e.g., `512px x 512px`)
 Recordings will be saved
-inside timestamped folders inside the destination folder.
+inside time-stamped folders inside the destination folder.

 In general, it is advisable set up the microphone prior to running **PiNT**.